 But EX management also requires good old-fashioned empathy and emotional intelligence.
 In the words of Employee Experience pioneer Mark Levy, “It’s about talking with people, as opposed to talking to them.”

 Clearly EX is impacting today’s changing workplace.
-So just what are the main goals of employee experience management?
+So just what is employee experience management?

 EX pros are broadening the scope of HR to encompass all of the touchpoints that workers have with their companies throughout the employee journey.
 One major result of the EX transformation is a change in the structural position of Internal Communication.
 In an EX landscape, it’s often the job of comms professionals to connect EX initiatives to employees.